 Final DNP Capstone Project

 Final DNP capstone projects must make a significant impact on nursing practice and health outcomes of populations and communities, demonstrate an evidence-based contribution to existing nursing knowledge, and be suitable for presentation or publication in a peer-reviewed venue.
 Through this scholarly project students demonstrate leadership in synthesizing and applying scientific knowledge to practice challenges in local and/or system wide contexts of care.
-Students should begin working on their DNP capstone projects in the early stages of the DNP program and continue throughout.
-This scholarly project is planned in collaboration with a major faculty advisor.
+Students should begin working on their DNP capstone projects in the early stages of the DNP program and continue throughout the program.
+The student’s scholarly project is planned in collaboration with a major faculty advisor.

 For a complete list of courses and descriptions, see the Course Description Search.

-Applicants to the Doctor of Nursing Practice program must have:
+Applicants to the Doctor of Nursing Practice TCN program must have:

 - An earned master’s degree in nursing from a regionally-accredited institution